-The gasoline tax, taken in isolation, is regressive in the United States lower-income households spend a larger fraction of their household income on gasoline than do more wealthy households, a fact that can be shown directly by looking at expenditure data.
+The gasoline tax, taken in isolation, is regressive in the United States - lower income households spend a larger fraction of their household income on gasoline than do more wealthy households, a fact which can be shown directly by looking at expenditure data.
 Might fuel economy taxes be less regressive?
 Is this a reason to prefer them over gasoline taxes?

-New car buyers are wealthier than average because lower-income households tend to buy used vehicles.
+New car buyers are wealthier than average because lower income households tend to buy used vehicles.
 Within the set of new car buyers, however, the relationship between income and fuel economy is not clear a priori.
 No empirical studies of the incidence of a full-scale feebate program exist, but West (2004) compares the distributional consequences of gasoline taxes to those of a tax on vehicle size, which is functionally very similar to a fuel economy tax.
 West (2004) finds that a tax on size is significantly more regressive than a gasoline tax.

 In addition, the regressivity of gasoline taxes is less clear than it initially appears.
-Poterba (1991) shows that when households are ordered according to their total consumption instead of total income, middleincome households consume more gasoline than lower- or upper-income households.
-Moreover, the revenue from a gasoline tax can be rebated in lump-sum fashion back to consumers to undo regressivity (West 2004; Bento et al. 2009).
+Poterba (1991) shows that when households are ordered according to their total consumption instead of total income, middle income households consume more gasoline than lower or upper income households.
+Moreover, the revenue from a gasoline tax can be rebated in lump-sum fashion back to consumers to undo regressivity (Bento, Goulder, Jacobsen and von Haefen 2009; West 2004).
 Thus, given the flexibility to adjust other policies, the efficient gasoline tax should be preferred even if it has poor redistributive consequences because these can be efficiently undone.
 Even in the absence of this flexibility, however, the existing research, while incomplete, suggests that fuel economy taxation will not be more progressive than a gasoline tax, which casts doubt on an equity justification for fuel economy taxation.